IBM-Bluemix-Docs/ComposeForMongoDB/getting_started.md

 Choose a service name, region, organization and space to provision the service in, and for the **Select a database version** field, choose _Latest Preferred Version_.

 Next, choose a pricing plan for your service.
 You can choose the *Standard* or *Enterprise* plans.
 With the *Enterprise* plan, you can provision your {{site.data.keyword.composeForMongoDB}} instance into an available {{site.data.keyword.composeEnterprise}} cluster. {{site.data.keyword.composeEnterprise}} provides the security and isolation required by enterprise compliance and uses dedicated networking to ensure the performance of the deployed databases.
-See the [Compose Enterprise](../ComposeEnterprise/index.html) documentation for more details.
+See the [{{site.data.keyword.composeEnterprise}}](/docs/services/ComposeEnterprise/index.html) documentation for more details.

 Click **Create** to provision your service.
 Provisioning can take a while to complete.
 You can check on the progress by going to the _Manage_ view for the service.